 Navy is a serious, thoughtful color.
 It nearly blends with the charcoal suit but instead stands out ever so slightly from it.

 Dark Grey Tie

 In this instance, the tie should be the same shade or darker than the charcoal suit.
 The blue shirt helps break up what could become a dreary look by infusing a bit of buoyancy.

 This combination would look good for either work or an evening event.

 This look is a slight variation on the traditional black suit and black tie.
 Substituting a charcoal suit is a classy way to stand out from the crowd and retain that polished look.

 You still look sharp while putting a new twist on a classic style.
-By adding the right accessories, it is perfect for a semi-formal evening event.
+It is perfect for a semi-formal evening event by adding the right accessories.